mogam-ai/CDS-BART/README.md

 ### Steps to Install Packages

 1. **Install uv**
    If you haven't installed `uv` yet, you can do so by following the instructions on the [uv installation page](https://docs.astral.sh/uv/getting-started/installation/).
+Run follwowing command in your terminal to install `uv`:

    ```bash
    curl -LsSf https://astral.sh/uv/install.sh | sh